Automakers seek to cut inventories with Black Friday, holiday promotions

 At the same time, Detroit automakers are cutting production.
 Both GM and Ford recently announced production cuts.
 GM announced indefinite layoffs for 2,000 workers at two U.S. factories that build various car models.
 Ford ordered temporary layoffs.

-(Additional reporting by Alexandria Sage in Los Angeles, Catherine Cadell in Beijing and Costas Pitas in London; Editing by Cynthia Ostermanand Jonathan Oatis)
+(Additional reporting by Alexandria Sage in Los Angeles, Catherine Cadell in Beijing and Costas Pitas in London.
+Editing by Joseph White and Cynthia Osterman)

+* Declared qtrly cash dividend of 33 cents per share during Q4 of 2016, which represented 3.1 percent increase over prior quarter's dividend

+ABUJA, Jan 26 A Nigerian court has ordered the temporary forfeiture of assets and the transfer of operations of a long-disputed oilfield owned by Shell and Eni , among others, to the federal government, court papers showed.